osamakawish/ZVectorIllustration/bugs.md

 I've tried a lot of things here.
 Fixed variables, and so on.

+Note that the transformation applied on the object may reset when something new is selected.

+**Resolve:** Long time to figure this out, but the transformation origin is in item coordinates, not scene coordinates.

 ## Resolved

 ### Changing Transformation Origin Moves Object